robertmaldon/cc_dashboard/README.md

 Why did I write it in Rails?
 Because I was working with a large number of Rails projects at the time and had the Rails infrastructure in place to host cc_dashboard!

+(Another approach to this problem could have been to use continuous integration servers that support master/multiple slaves configurations like Jenkins, but it wasn't an options at the time.)

 # Installation

 Assuming you have the base Rails gems installed (no database needed):

+- Install ruby 1.9.2 or later and bundler
 - Unpack the cc_dashboard zip/tar
 - Create a **config/cc\_dashboard\_config.rb** file with a list of "cctray xml format" (see below) feed URLs.
 You can use **config/cc\_dashboard\_config.rb.example** as a template
+- Install the dependent gems by doing a **bundle install**
-- Start the cc_dashboard Rails server by running the **script/server** script.
-If no arguments are supplied this will start the server on port 3332.
+- Start the cc_dashboard Rails server by running the **start.sh** script
 - Point your web browser at the application root. e.g.

   [http://localhost:3332/](http://localhost:3332/)

+To stop the cc_dashboard Rails server run the **stop.sh** script.

+Note to Rails gurus: The start.sh and stop.sh scripts use Unicorn, but if you like you can use Webrick (e.g. "rails server -p 3332 -e production"), or Thin, or you can deploy behind Passenger, or use whatever server you like.
+You can also bind to whatever TCP port you like.

 # Skins